Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Dielectric subwavelength resonances

 \subsection{Existence and asymptotics of dielectric resonances}

-In the previous section, we provide an a priori estimates for the dielectric resonance and the associated eigenfunctions in the quasi-static regime when the contrast $\tau$ is very high.
-Nevertheless, it is still unknown whether there exist subwavelength resonant frequencies $\ww$ for the eigenvalue problem \eqref{pro:eigen0} for a given size parameter $\d$ and contrast $\tau$.
-We note that the analytic function $\A(+\infty,\ww) = - \TT_B^{\ww}$ has a unique characteristic value $0$ with an infinite-dimensional eigenspace.
-The Gohberg-Sigal theory can not be applied to $\A(\tau,\ww)$ (a small perturbation of the analytic function $\A(+\infty,\ww)$) to guarantee the existence of resonances near the origin.
+In the previous section, we have provided a priori estimates for the dielectric subwavelength resonances and the associated eigenfunctions.
+Nevertheless, it is still unknown whether the subwavelength resonances (i.e., the poles of $\A(\tau,\dd)^{-1}$ near the origin) exist or not for a given high contrast $\tau$. \mb{Besides, for a better understanding for the limiting behavior of subwavelength resonances when $\tau \to \infty$, it is necessary to investigate the asymptotic expansions of the resonances with respect to $\tau$.
+These two issues will be the main focus of this subsection.}